brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_ic.rst

 * want to calculate the ionic conductivity from the mean-square displacement function
 * the position data will be recorded every 5 steps
 * the maximum number of correlation steps is 200
-* you would like to compute only for the atom with active type 0 and charge 1.
+* you would like to compute only for the atom with type 0 according to the applicable type mapping and charge 1.